Amanohashidate

 "View of Ama-no-Hashidate" by Sesshū Tōyō On the right, torii of Kono Shrine is seen.
 And on extreme right, Kanmurijima and Kutsujima are also painted.

 is one of Japan's three scenic views.
-The sandbar is located in Miyazu Bay in northern Kyoto Prefecture.
+It is a sandbar located in Miyazu Bay in northern Kyoto Prefecture.
 It forms part of the Tango-Amanohashidate-Ōeyama Quasi-National Park.

 Location

 A thin strip of land connects two opposing sides of Miyazu Bay.
 This sand bar is 3.3 km long and covered with about 7,000 pine trees.

 It can be viewed from mountains on either side of the bay or it can be traversed on foot.
 Near the northern end is Kono Shrine, a Shinto Shrine, and the southern end is Chion-ji, a Buddhist temple.

 On the bar is the Isoshimizu fresh water well cherished since the Heian period, which was selected as one of 100 best springs and rivers in Japan by the Environmental Agency in 1985.